AnastasiiaAsti/date-pal/README.md

 # DATE PAL

 Feeling sad and dont know what to do to make this day fun?
 Feeling uninspired?
-Want to have yourself a challange?
+Want to have yourself a challenge?

 Welcome to DatePal, generate a random plan for the most awesome day ever!